Contains the active ingredient deferiprone

 How much of Ferriprox that you take will depend on your weight.
 The usual dose of

 Ferriprox is three (3) times per day.
+Your doctor will advise you on how much to

 Do not take more than the dose your doctor has recommended.